Jace Norman: Personal life

-Norman has been actively engaging in business and entrepreneurship, in which he announced that he was opening a restaurant in his hometown Corrales, New Mexico on his Instagram in February 2023.
+Norman has been actively engaging in business and entrepreneurship.
+He announced that he was opening a restaurant in his hometown Corrales, New Mexico on his Instagram in February 2023.

 Creator Edge Media

 Norman had been working on entrepreneurial endeavors prior to that, including his own company Creator Edge Media.
 The company’s essential goal was to bring big brands and social media accounts together to form a more efficient relationship.
 It was launched in early 2018 when he was 17 years old.